Irwin County Detention Center: Allegations in 2016

-Allegations of 2020
+Allegations in 2020

-On September 14, 2020, Dawn Wooten a licensed nurse who worked at the Irwin County Detention Center filed a whistleblower complaint against Irwin County Detention Center.
+On September 14, 2020, Dawn Wooten, a licensed nurse who worked at the Irwin County Detention Center, filed a whistleblower complaint against the facility.
 She was represented by Project South, Georgia Detention Watch, the Georgia Latino Alliance for Human Rights, and the South Georgia Immigrant Support Network.

 Irwin County Hospital where immigrant detainees were taken off site to be treated.

 The reports focused extensively on the detention center's failure to comply with the appropriate COVID-19 protocol, including the lack of quarantine for new arrivals, little to no treatment for detainees with symptoms, and fabricated medical records.

 Another complaint was the violation of informed consent as outlined in the ICE National Detention Standards.
-It was reported that google translate or other inmates were used to provide translation of information about medical procedures leading to miscommunications, including women receiving hysterectomies.
+It was reported that Google Translate or other inmates were used to provide translation of information about medical procedures leading to miscommunications, including women receiving hysterectomies.
 The report stated that women were receiving these hysterectomies without their knowledge.
 Whistleblower Dawn Wooten would even label Dr. Mahendra Amin as the “Uterus Collector."
 The title of “uterus collector” and nonconsensual reproductive procedures led this event to be widely publicized.
 While there were only three pages regarding these gynecological procedures in the initial report, these allegations were the most widely publicized.

 Throughout these events Dr. Amin maintained his innocence with his lawyer stating, “that Dr. Amin always acted appropriately with patients, obtained informed consent, and used translators/interpreters whenever necessary."

 Female detainees had actively tried to advocate for themselves, even creating a YouTube video about their experiences.
 Attempts to report the abuse led to punishment, including solitary confinement, transfer of unit, and even physical assault.
 Hunger strikes were met with rationed food, stolen money, and restricted technology use.